Teotihuacan a majestic ancient city

 The pyramid of the Moon covers a structure older than the Pyramid of the Sun.
 A few years ago, archaeologists discovered a secret tunnel similar to the Temple of the Feathered Serpent.

 A courtyard with beautiful murals, it is thought the complex of Quetzalpapalotl was home to a high-ranking dignitary.

 The avenue is the main street in Teotihuacan.
 This Avenue connects important spots in the city.
 The name is because the mounds on the side looked like tombs, but they are not.

 A museum built to learn more about the culture of Teotihuacan.
-It has more than 600 samples of bones, obsidian, pottery and shell made by the people of this amazing city.
+It has more than 600 samples of bones, obsidian, pottery, and a shell made by the people of this amazing city.

-Another options beside the pyramids and the wonderful ancient city.
+Other options besides the pyramids and the wonderful ancient city.

 - Eat at La Gruta (The Cave).
-An amazing restaurant inside a Cave just 200 mts (656 ft.) from the gate 5 .
+An amazing restaurant inside a Cave just 200 mt (656 ft.) from the gate 5.